Nevoss/form-wrapper-js/README.md

 **Code, Docs, Bug reports, Ideas - are more the welcome.** ⭐

-the installation is very easy, take a look at CONTRIBUTING.md file and follow the instructions.
+The installation is very easy, take a look at CONTRIBUTING.md file and follow the instructions.

 ## :lock: License